Thursday, May 28, 2009

 It’s at those emotional times I head out to walk the mountain in our neighborhood.
 I have two special places I go to talk to God.
 After arriving at my “prayer rock” I laid my hand on the huge boulder and cried “Lord, I need to know my purpose…I need to know the direction you want me to go.”
 As I was standing there in the silence, I began to hear a strange sound…a humming that grew louder and louder.
 I looked up and saw a cloud of insects heading straight towards me.
 My first thought was of the “killer bees” which we have here in Arizona.
 All I could do was stand totally still hoping they would pass and not notice me.

 After they passed I realized they were headed in the direction of the path that would take me back down the mountain.
 I wasn’t about to go that way just in case they were lying in wait!
 Instead, I decided to take an unknown trail in the opposite direction.
-I remember telling God that I hoped the direction I was taking would take me where I need to go rather than up to the top of the mountain.
-Eventually the path began a downward slope, and I saw I was headed down to the parking lot.
+I remember telling God that I hoped the direction I was walking would take me where I needed to go rather than up to the top of the mountain.
+Eventually the path began a downward slope, and ahead I saw the parking lot at the bottom of the path.
 In that moment I understood He will lead me, even if I don’t realize He’s doing it.

 As for the purpose of life….That will be my next post.